devhulk/platform-team/README.md

 For some reason the tfe module doesn't auto destroy resources, or I just don't see it.
 In the interim I have a cleanup script that can be run post demo and destroy to make sure resources are deleted.
 Its under ```demo/cleanup_demo.js```.
 I also don't mark anything as "DoNotDelete" so resources may get taken care of by the external Azure measures we have in place, wouldn't count on it though.
 # Next Steps

+* Implement tagging standard and cleanup scripts based on resource owners
 * Combining modules into composable Application Architectures (n-tier, serverless, microservices, pub-sub, etc)